-But officials say 2021 will be a big year for the air show, as it plans two shows in the Portland area within months of each other, including one air show that will be unlike any in world history.
+But officials say 2021 will be a big year for the air show, as it plans two shows in the Portland area within months of each other, including one that will be unlike any in history.

-The event will take place at the Hillsboro Airport from May 21 to May 23.
-A second 2021 air show is scheduled in McMinnville just months later, July 30 through Aug.
+The event will take place at the Hillsboro Airport from May 21 through May 23.
+A second 2021 air show is scheduled in McMinnville, July 30 through Aug.
 1.

-The decision to host an all-female air show comes after the air show announced, this past winter, other major changes to the show going forward.
+The decision to host an all-female air show comes after organizers announced this past winter other major changes to the show.

 In December, air show officials said the 2020 air show wouldn't be held in Hillsboro for the second straight year.
-The Hillsboro Airport hosted the event for decades prior to 2019, when construction on a new runway at the airport forced event organizers to move the air show to McMinnville.
+The Hillsboro Airport hosted the event for decades prior to 2019, when construction on a new runway at the airport forced event organizers to move event to McMinnville.
 The recently canceled 2020 air show was scheduled to take place at the McMinnville Airport Sept.
-25 to Sept.
+25 through Sept.
 27.

-The announcement of the first all-female air show in Hillsboro delivers on that promise for two distinct air shows, Braack said.
+The announcement of the first all-female air show in Hillsboro delivers on that promise, Braack said.

 Braack said the pilots, who haven't yet been announced, will be coming from four different countries.
 He said the air show is still working to add pilots from one or two other countries.

-The pilots will be flying everything from planes designed in the early aviation days to modern fighter jets, Braack said.
-Static displays at the airport during the event will also be crewed by women, he said.
+The pilots will be flying everything from planes designed in the early days of aviation to modern fighter jets, Braack said.
+Static displays at the airport during the event also will be crewed by women, he said.